 2015 was a good year!
-I already told you my ten favourite films from 2015 but those ten were hard to choose.
+I already told you my ten favourite films from 2015, but those ten were hard to choose.
 My first pass over the list of movies I saw resulted in 25 candidates for the top ten, 15 of which were ultimately cut.
-So rather than make a worst of list like I have in previous years (Pixels was the worst film of last year, no others need be mentioned) I’d rather tell you about ten more you totally should see.
+So rather than make a worst-of list as I have in previous years (Pixels was the worst film of last year, no need to mention any others), I’d tell you about ten more you should see.
 So let’s do that.

-A young English soldier sent to Ireland during the height troubles is separated from his unit after a riot and has to survive the night in a city filled with people who want him dead.
-Star Jack O’Connell’s performance is gripping, inwardly that of a kid in over his head trying to stay strong outwardly.
-It’s a superb performance in a story filled with twists and turns, and definitely one to check out.
+A young English soldier sent to Ireland during the height of the troubles is separated from his unit after a riot and has to survive the night in a city filled with people who want him dead.
+Star Jack O’Connell’s performance is gripping, inwardly, that of a kid in over his head trying to stay strong outwardly.
+It’s a superb performance in a story filled with twists and turns, and definitely, one to check out.

 The Big Short

-The Big Short didn’t quite make my top ten mostly because I’ve watched Inside Job and Margin Call many times over each so a lot of the big revelations about how the 2008 financial crisis came to be weren’t revelations to me.
-That said, this film did an admirable job of explaining those things in ways I think more people will respond to.
+The Big Short didn’t make my top ten mostly because I’ve watched Inside Job and Margin Call many times over each, so many of the big revelations about how the 2008 financial crisis came to be weren’t revelations to me.
+That said, this film did an admirable job of explaining those things in ways I think more people will respond.
 Sure, Inside Job is full of good info, but I think a lot more people will respond to the explanation of sub-prime mortgages as told by Margot Robbie sipping champagne in a bubble bath.

-There are three separate but connected stories in the movie, and each has at last one big star around to help tell it.
-Interestingly Christian Bale, Steve Carell, and Brad Pitt don’t share any screen time, but their stories are all connected and given that it’s a story about a disaster we’re still basically living with it’s told in a fun and engaging way.
-Definitely give it a look when you get a chance.
+The movie has three separate but connected stories and each has at least one big star around to help tell it.
+It’s a story about a disaster that we’re still living with and is told in a fun and engaging way.
+Give it a look when you get a chance.

-Brooklyn is lovely period piece about a young Irish lass trying to make her way in, well, Brooklyn.
-She leave a sad life in Ireland, finds a happy on in America, then returns home to and finds her old life can be happy too.
-You’ve probably seen movies like it before but Brooklyn has a certain charm that most others do not, largely I think because of Saoirse Ronan’s performance, which may well finally allow her to break big as an adult movie star (or at least get her roles in the films that will).
+Brooklyn is a lovely period piece about a young Irish lass trying to make her way in, well, Brooklyn.
+She leaves a sad life in Ireland, finds a happy one in America, returns home and finds her old life can be happy too.
+You’ve probably seen movies like it before, but Brooklyn has a certain charm that most others do not, primarily, I think, because of Saoirse Ronan’s performance, which may well finally allow her to break big as an adult movie star (or at least get her roles in the films that will).

 The Martian is the kind of film that will, with any luck, be one that kids watch and become inspired by.
-A testament to both science and hard work, this is the kind of story that when engineers and scientists of the future asked what inspired them they might say "The Martian".
-You know what else though?
+A testament to both science and hard work, this is the kind of story that when engineers and future scientists asked what inspired them, they might say "The Martian".
+You know what else, though?
 It’s just a great movie.
 Matt Damon is pretty much perfect as astronaut Mark Watney, stranded on the surface of Mars, hard at work to keep from dying alone but remaining utterly alone all the same.

-Plus, it’s pretty cool that NASA is presented as a public good in the movie.
-They just get the money that they need, there’s never any humming or hawing or political machinations about budgetary bullshit, just over how they spend the money they have.
+Plus, it’s pretty cool that the movie presents NASA as a public good.
+They get the money they need, and there’s never any humming or hawing or political machinations about budgetary bullshit, just over how they spend their money.
 Kinda great.

 The Hateful 8

-Quentin Tarantino is a great writer and Samuel L Jackson was born to deliver monologues.
-The Hateful 8 is worth checking out just based on those two facts, but there’s also a cast full of Tarantino’s all-stars chewing the scenery with lots of great dialogue.
-Each of the titular 8 is a monster, utterly irredeemable, many of whom have moments which make them sympathetic right before moments that drive hom just how awful they truly are.
+Quentin Tarantino is a great writer, and Samuel L Jackson was born to deliver monologues.
+The Hateful 8 is worth checking out based on those two facts, but there’s also a cast full of Tarantino’s all-stars chewing the scenery with lots of great dialogue.
+Each of the titular 8 is a monster, utterly irredeemable, many of whom have moments which make them sympathetic right before moments that drive home just how awful they truly are.

-The films single set which most of the film takes place in coupled with the glorious 70mm make the film feel like a play, one that barrels towards an ending which… well I won’t spoil it, you should just watch it.
+The single set in which most of the film takes place, coupled with the glorious 70mm cinematography, makes the film feel like a play that barrels towards an ending which… well, I won’t spoil it.
+You should just watch it.

-There’s a monster and it’s headed straight towards you.
+There’s a monster, and it’s headed straight towards you.
 It’s not running, but it’s always coming.
-It’s a simple premise and that’s the beauty of it.
-The monster can represent any number of things, STDS, death, taxes, whatever, because it’s so simple.
-Made with no money but still managing to make a world just to one side of our own (CRT TVs but 2 screen e-readers, what?) seem full of life, and monsters, and just like it could be any one of us being relentlessly pursued.
-It Follows is one of the best horror movies of recent memory and you should totally watch it.
+It’s a simple premise, and that’s the beauty of it.
+The monster can represent any number of things, STDS, death, taxes, whatever because it’s so simple.
+Made with no money but still managing to create a world just to one side of our own (CRT TVs but two screen e-readers, what?) seems full of life and monsters, and just like it could be, any one of us being relentlessly pursued.
+It Follows is one of the best horror movies of recent memory, and you should watch it.

-In a near future dystopia if you can’t find a partner you will be turned into an Animal.
-Colin Farrell is a recently separated middle-aged man who is sent to The Hotel, where if he does not find a partner in 45 days he will be turned into a lobster, his choice, because they have blue blood and live a long time.
-A sensible choice, he’s told, most people choose to become a dog which is why there are so many dogs, including his brother.
+In a near future dystopia, you will be turned into an Animal if you can’t find a partner.
+Colin Farrell is a recently separated middle-aged man sent to The Hotel, where if he does not find a partner in 45 days, he will be turned into a lobster, his choice because they have blue blood and live a long time.
+A sensible choice, he’s told; most people choose to become a dog which is why there are so many dogs, including his brother.

-There’s not a lot more I can tell you about this one but hopefully you’ve picked up on how weird it is, and I found it pretty wonderful.
+There’s not much more I can tell you about this one, but hopefully, you’ve picked up on how weird it is, and I found it pretty wonderful.
 This film won’t be for everyone, but the dark mirror that this holds up to dating in our world make this one worth checking out for everyone.

-Policing the drug trade seems, on it’s surface, like a noble cause.
+Policing the drug trade seems, on its surface, like a noble cause.
 Sicario looks below that surface at the murky depths of what it might actually take to do that and what doing that might actually mean.
 Emily Blunt is back in full-on badass mode along with Benicio del Toro as an agent from south of the border and Josh Brolin as the agent of questionable background pulling the strings and driving the mission.
-Canadian director Denis Villeneuve’s quiet, reserved style lends itself well to material that’s usually plays with explosions and heroes shooting bad guys, instead plays with morally ambiguous everything moving in the shadows taking as few shots as possible.
+Canadian director Denis Villeneuve’s quiet, reserved style lends itself well to material that usually plays with explosions and heroes shooting bad guys.
+Instead, it plays with morally ambiguous everything moving in the shadows taking as few shots as possible.

-In a year where Mission: Impossible and James Bond added new entries to their franchises it’s strange that another spy film might be the best of the year.
-Melissa McCarthy is an extremely talented actress with tremendous comedic timing and Spy is a film that allows her to be just that while at the same time actively poking fun at the kinds of roles she usually gets shoehorned into.
-Her hyper competent but untrusted by her male counterparts spy getting over her fears is fun, endearing, and hilarious.
-Surround her with a brilliant supporting cast (including a scene stealing Jason Statham) and a worthy adversary in Rose Byrne, and you have yourself a great time at the movies.
+In a year when Mission: Impossible and James Bond added new entries to their franchises, it’s strange that another spy film might be the best of the year.
+Melissa McCarthy is a highly talented actress with excellent comedic timing, and Spy is a film that allows her to be just that while at the same time actively poking fun at the kinds of roles she usually gets shoehorned into.
+Her hyper-competent but not trusted by her male counterparts spy getting over her fears is fun, endearing, and hilarious.
+Surround her with a brilliant supporting cast (including a scene-stealing Jason Statham) and a worthy adversary in Rose Byrne, and you will have a great time at the movies.